awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ## Shadow<a name="device-advisor-tests-shadow"></a>

 Use these test to verify your devices use AWS IoT Device Shadow service correctly\.
-See [IoT device shadows](https://docs.aws.amazon.com/https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) for more information\.
+See [AWS IoT Device Shadow service](iot-device-shadows.md) for more information\.
 If these test cases are configured in your test suite, then providing a thing is required when starting the suite run\.

 **Note**
 These test cases are currently not available through the AWS console\.
-Please use the AWS CLI or the AWS IoT Core Device Advisor SDK to configure this test case\.Publish
+To configure this test case, you can use the AWS CLI or the AWS IoT Core Device Advisor SDK\.Publish

 ***"Device publishes state after it connects \(Happy case\)"***
 Validates if a device can publish its state after it connects to AWS IoT Core